Rochester Institute of Technology, Professor of Electrical & Microelectronic Engineering

 Inducted in 2018

-Santosh Kurinec is a Professor of Electrical & Microelectronic Engineering at Rochester Institute of Technology (RIT).
-She is a Fellow of IEEE, a Member of the New York Academy of Sciences, and an IEEE Electron Device Society Distinguished Lecturer.
+Santosh Kurinec is a professor of electrical and microelectronic engineering at Rochester Institute of Technology (RIT).
+She is a fellow of IEEE, a member of the New York Academy of Sciences, and an IEEE Electron Device Society Distinguished Lecturer.
 She is a recipient of the 2012 IEEE Technical Field Award.
-Dr. Kurinec was honored as the Engineer with Distinction by the Rochester Engineering Society in 2013.
-In 2016, she received the Medal of Honor from the International Association of Advanced Materials (IAAM).

-She earned a Ph.D. in Physics from University of Delhi, India, and worked as a Scientist at the National Physical Laboratory, New Delhi.
-She worked as a postdoc at University of Florida.
-Prior to joining RIT, Dr. Kurinec was Assistant Professor of Electrical Engineering at Florida State University, Tallahassee, FL.
+She earned a PhD in physics from the University of Delhi and worked as a scientist at the National Physical Laboratory, New Delhi.
+She worked on her postdoc at the University of Florida.